 Drinks here are expensive, about the same as a high end place in the US or Canada.
 The cheapest price you will find for a single beer will probably be around S$8 and cocktails can get up to S$25.
 Here are a few places that are good to check out for drinks.

-• Ce La Vie – bar at the top of Marina Bay Sands Hotel.
+- Ce La Vie – bar at the top of Marina Bay Sands Hotel.
 Go at around 5 or 6pm and stay for sunset to see an amazing view of the city during daytime and at night.
+They do have a cover charge though of S$30 per person.

 What to Do